greyatomtestuser2/DS-SF-44/lessons/lesson-11/README.md

 DBSCAN and exercises
 building models after clustering and silhouette metric

-Check: How is unsupervised learning different from classification?
+**Check:** How is unsupervised learning different from classification?
 > Answer: Clustering is an _unsupervised_ learning technique and classification is a _supervised_ learning technique

-Check: Can you think of a real-world clustering application?
+**Check:** Can you think of a real-world clustering application?
 > Answer:
-1. Recommendation Systems e.g. Netflix genres
+> 1. Recommendation Systems e.g. Netflix genres
-2. Medical Imaging: differentiate tissues
+> 2. Medical Imaging: differentiate tissues
-3. Identifying market segments
+> 3. Identifying market segments
-4. Discover communities in social networks
+> 4. Discover communities in social networks
-5. Lots of applications for genomic sequences (homologous sequences, genotypes)
+> 5. Lots of applications for genomic sequences (homologous sequences, genotypes)
-6. Earthquake epicenters
+> 6. Earthquake epicenters
-7. Fraud detection
+> 7. Fraud detection

 <a href='#kmeans'></a>
 ## K-Means: Centroid clustering